 Take a few moments each day (or at least each week) to reflect on what you’ve been doing to work toward your personal priorities and targets and your work priorities and targets.

 - What tasks (small, medium, large, and extra-grande) did I finish and need to celebrate?

 - Have I stopped and made any decisions based on my priorities and targets?
 (Celebrate!)

-- Have I said no to something that wasn’t going to fully benefit me?
+- Did I say no to something that would not benefit me?
 (Celebrate!)

 - What worked?
 (Celebrate!
 And keep doing this.)

-- What are the lessons I learned from all this good stuff I did?
+- Were there lessons I learned from all this good stuff I did?

 Next, ask yourself:

 - Why did they happen?